English

 Key Components of Shareholder Rights

 • Voting Rights: Shareholders typically have the right to vote on major corporate decisions, such as mergers, acquisitions and the election of the board of directors.
-This voting power is usually proportional to the number of shares owned.
+This voting power is usually proportional to the number of shares owned, meaning that shareholders with more shares have greater influence.
+Voting can occur in person at annual meetings or through proxy voting, where shareholders authorize others to vote on their behalf.

 • Dividend Rights: Shareholders are entitled to receive dividends, which are payments made by the company from its profits.
-The amount and frequency of dividends can vary based on company performance and board decisions.
+The amount and frequency of dividends can vary based on company performance, board decisions and market conditions.
+Companies may choose to reinvest profits into the business rather than distribute them to shareholders, making it essential for investors to stay informed about dividend policies.

 Types of Shareholder Rights

 • Preferred Shareholder Rights: Preferred shareholders often have a higher claim on assets and earnings than common shareholders.
-They typically receive fixed dividends before any dividends are paid to common shareholders.
+They typically receive fixed dividends before any dividends are paid to common shareholders, providing them with a more stable income stream.
+However, preferred shareholders usually do not have voting rights.

-• Increased Activism: There has been a rise in shareholder activism, where shareholders actively engage in corporate governance to influence decisions and advocate for changes in management practices.
+• Increased Activism: There has been a notable rise in shareholder activism, where shareholders actively engage in corporate governance to influence decisions and advocate for changes in management practices.
+Activist shareholders often push for strategic shifts, improved transparency and better accountability, reflecting a growing demand for responsible corporate behavior.

 Examples of Shareholder Rights in Action